Click on a picture to enlarge it

 Lewis & Clark & George Lewis & Clark & George

-In this comedy crime thriller without much comedy or thrills, Rose McGowan is George, who silent throughout almost the entire movie.
+This is a comedy crime thriller without much comedy or thrills.
+Rose McGowan is George, who is silent throughout almost the entire movie.
 She breaks into a zoo and steals a rare snake from China that is so deadly you die within 2 minutes after the venom gets into your bloodstream.
-She is supposed to sell it to a man, but runs off with it instead, so he chases after her.
+She is supposed to sell the snake to a man, but runs off with it instead, so he chases after her.
 She carries the snake around in a gym bag with holes poked in it and feeds it dead bugs she scrapes off a bug zapper.
-She runs into two ex-convicts who are trying to get to Mexico to claim a gold mine, and teams up with them, and along the way we witness all sorts of car thefts, senseless killings, and a backseat lip-sync performance of "Where the Boys Are."
+She encounters two ex-convicts who are trying to get to Mexico to claim a gold mine, and teams up with them.
+Along the way we witness all sorts of car thefts and senseless killings, but it's the backseat lip-sync performance of "Where the Boys Are" that would put her in prison if I were the judge.